 Meal prep, what is it, and why should you care?
-Meal prep, meal prep.
+Meal prep or fail.
 You’ve heard it before, the fitness personalities’ magic bullet to health and aesthetics.
 When picturing ‘meal prep planning’ it usually brings about images of bland chicken breasts, beans, and sweet potato accompanied by a lean, bodybuilding physique.
 We’ve seen it, we’ve [...]

-Meal prep, meal prep.
+Meal prep or fail.
 You’ve heard it before, the fitness personalities’ magic bullet to health and aesthetics.
 When picturing ‘meal prep planning’ it usually brings about images of bland chicken breasts, beans, and sweet potato accompanied by a lean, bodybuilding physique.
 We’ve seen it, we’ve tried it.
 It sucks.

 At The Clean 5, we are in full agreeance of the important role that meal preparation and planning has on continued, long term results.
 No question.
-The issue we have is the way that meal prep is portrayed in the media.
+The issue we have is the way that meal prep is portrayed in the media and by online personalities.
 The ‘rules’ that people have placed on their prep is limiting its effectiveness.
-Our platform is all about explaining the benefits and convenience of a properly planned meal prep and removing the perception that ‘healthy’ is a bland, boring, struggle.
+Our platform is all about explaining the benefits and convenience of a properly planned meal prep and removing the perception that ‘healthy’ is bland and boring.

 In this article, we are going to explain why meal prep is not only effective, it is extremely convenient.
 We follow up by looking at the differences between beginners and more experienced trainers, meal prepping for fat loss or muscle gain, and the best ways to ensure that you stay on track.

 There’s nothing worse than setting a health and fitness goal, then falling flat halfway through.
-This often happens because you’re so damn exhausted from a brutal workout regime, and hard dieting.
-Often, you’ll slowly snap back to the way you were without realising.
-Then one day you wake up and think, holy shit, I’m back where I started.
-The good news is, you’re not alone.
-The even better news is meal prep for muscle gain is a very real tool we can use to sustain long term fitness.
-It’s been shown time and time again that meal prep can effectively help you control what you’re eating.
+This often happens because you’re so damn exhausted from a brutal, over-the-top workout regime, and hard dieting.
+You’ll slowly snap back to the way you were without even realising.
+The good news is, there is a better way.
+Meal prep is a very real tool we can use to create and sustain long-term body composition goals.
+It provides you with the ability to create tasty, filling meals that are full of nutrition and can effectively help you control what you’re eating.

-Whether you are wanting a meal plan to gain muscle, or just to shed fat, meal prep is an important tool that can help you stick to a diet consistently.
+Whether you are wanting a meal plan to gain muscle, shed fat, or to simply maintain good health, meal prep is an important tool that can help you stick to a diet consistently.

 Preparing your meals: Meal prep is one of the best ways to take control of your diet, and grasp success.

-Now that you know the why’s of meal prep its time to start creating a positive lifestyle.
-Successful meal prep requires you to source or create recipes that satisfy the rules above and to ensure that you have a meal schedule that suits your life.
+Successful meal prep requires you to source or create recipes that satisfy your nutritional needs, taste good and to ensure that you have a meal schedule that suits your life.